Trashpanda70/Pokemon-Game/README.md

 - Way to secretly access Arceus Event early because who in their right mind is going to catch all the Pokemon in this game
 - Way to secretly access Mew Event early because who in their right mind is going to encounter all the Pokemon in this game
 - Give the game a better name than "Pokemon Gray"
-- Easter eggs depending on the player's name
 - Make a separate tool to show new Pokemon stat changes and movesets by search
 - A bunch of other stuff I probably forgot